Skip to main content

 Async/Await Throughout

-/// Send current input text
+/// Send the current input text.

 public func send() async {

 // 1.
-Validate input
+Validate input (skip empty/whitespace)

 Benefits: